thecodingcod/site.backup/ckxvyefm105l3xts17crfhjdo.md

 **A branch in Git is simply a lightweight movable pointer to one of these commits.** The default branch name in Git is master.
 As you start making commits, you’re given a master branch that points to the last commit you made.
 Every time you commit, the master branch pointer moves forward automatically.

-The way **Git branches is incredibly lightweight**, making branching operations nearly instantaneous, and switching back and forth between branches generally just as fast. and Unlike many other VCSs, Git encourages workflows that branch and merge often, even multiple times in a day.
+The way **Git branches are incredibly lightweight**, making branching operations nearly instantaneous, and switching back and forth between branches generally just as fast. and Unlike many other VCSs, Git encourages workflows that branch and merge often, even multiple times in a day.
 Understanding and mastering this feature gives you a powerful and unique tool and can entirely change your development.

 The “master” branch in Git **is not a special branch.** It is exactly like any other branch.
 The only reason nearly every repository has one is that the `git init` command creates it by default and most people don’t bother to change it.